-Dame Clare Tickell, EIF chair of trustees, says:
+Dame Clare Tickell DBE, outgoing chair of trustees, says:

 T: 020 3542 2481 (switchboard)

-- The Early Intervention Foundation (EIF) is an independent charity that champions and supports the use of effective early intervention to improve the lives of children, young people and their families, reduce hardship and improve value for money in the long run.
-As a member of the What Works network, EIF is dedicated to expanding and communicating the evidence-base related to early intervention in the UK.
-For more information, see: http://www.eif.org.uk/
+- The Early Intervention Foundation (EIF) is an independent charity that champions and supports the use of effective early intervention to improve the lives of children and young people at risk of experiencing negative outcomes.
+For more information, see: www.eif.org.uk